'It is an internal matter of India': MEA on China's opposition on Ladakh

 ''So far as India-China Boundary Question is concerned, the 2 sides have agreed to a fair, reasonable & mutually acceptable settlement of boundary question on the basis of Political Parameters & Guiding Principles for Settlement of India-China Boundary Question,'' he said.

-Asking India and Pakistan to exercise restraint, China on Tuesday said they should avoid actions that "unilaterally" change the status quo and exacerbate tensions between them as it voiced "serious concern" over the situation in Kashmir.
+Asking India and Pakistan to exercise restraint, China said they should avoid actions that "unilaterally" change the status quo and exacerbate tensions between them as it voiced "serious concern" over the situation in Kashmir.

 China also expressed its opposition to India's move to create a separate Union Territory of Ladakh.